Seán Lemass: Social change

 As a result of the economic expansion, there was an increase in industrialisation and urbanisation.
 An increase in prosperity also led to a move away from insularity and conservatism in Irish life.
 This was facilitated in no small part by the establishment of the state television service, Raidió Teilifís Éireann on 31 December 1961.
 Television programmes, such as The Late Late Show and imported American and British ones, had a profound effect on a change in attitude.
-Subjects such as contraception, the Catholic Church and divorce were being discussed openly in a way which previous generations would never have imagined.
+Subjects such as contraception, the Catholic Church and divorce were being discussed openly in a way that previous generations would never have imagined.
 The pontificate of Pope John XXIII and the Second Vatican Council also had a profound effect on the changing attitudes of Irish Catholics.

 In 1963, Ireland saw the first visit of a sitting US President to Ireland, President John F. Kennedy, the great-grandson of an Irish emigrant, came on an official visit.
 His visit seemed to symbolise a new age for the post-Famine Irish.
-During his visit Kennedy visited distant relatives in County Wexford, as well as visiting Dublin, Cork and Limerick.
+During his visit Kennedy visited distant relatives in County Wexford, as well as visiting Dublin, Cork, Galway and Limerick.
 Kennedy later said that his four-day visit to Ireland was one of his most enjoyable.
 Kennedy later personally invited Lemass back to Washington in October of the same year.
 One month later the young President Kennedy would be assassinated.

 In 1965, a report titled "Investment in Education" was published.
 After over forty years of independence, the report painted a depressing picture of a system where no changes had taken place.
 Lemass appointed several young and intelligent men to the post of Minister for Education, including Patrick Hillery and George Colley.
 Under these people, a slow process of change eventually began to take place.

 The most innovative change in education came in 1966 when Donogh O'Malley was appointed Minister.
 Shortly after taking over O'Malley announced that from 1969 all schools up to Intermediate level would be free and free buses would provide transport for the students.
 This plan had the backing of Lemass; O'Malley, however, never discussed this hugely innovative and expensive plan with any other cabinet ministers, least of all the Minister for Finance Jack Lynch.
 However, the plan was not expensive in the long term and has continued ever since.
 O'Malley had died by the time his brainchild came to maturity.

 Various improvements in welfare provision were also carried out during the Lemass era.
 In 1960, old-age pension insurance was introduced for all manual workers and for salaried employees under a certain earnings ceiling, and in 1963, child allowances were extended to the first child.
+A National Manpower Agency was also established.